itzPardhiv/itzPardhiv/README.md

 I am an **Artificial Intelligence and Data Science student** focused on building practical, well-documented, and recruiter-ready technology projects.

+I enjoy working on projects that combine **machine learning, analytics, clean UI, documentation, and real-world business use cases**.
+My goal is to build tools that are not only technically correct, but also understandable, useful, and easy to present.

 My work mainly focuses on:

-- Machine learning applications
+- Machine Learning applications
 - Data analytics and visualization
-- Business intelligence dashboards
+- Business Intelligence dashboards
 - Streamlit-based ML/Data apps
 - Resume screening and candidate ranking systems
 - Support ticket classification and workflow automation
 - Sales forecasting and decision-support dashboards

-I enjoy converting raw datasets and real-world problems into clean, useful, and understandable products.
+- Open-source contribution and clean project documentation

 ---